 22nd-23rd - Mid-Phase HIGH

+Mideast: Iraq: forces retook two more districts in the west of the city from ISIS, as hundreds more flee the city.
+More than 410,000 people displaced since the offensive to retake Mosul began in October.
 Asia: Afghanistan: Taliban insurgents targeted an army base as some were leaving prayers at a mosque and others were in a canteen.
 The attack left more than 140 of the soldiers and at least ten Taliban dead (late on the 21st).
 India: A truck plowed into a group of farmers protesting against illegal sand mining in the state of Andhra Pradesh, killing at least twenty and injuring many.
 Some of the locals said that it was deliberate.
+In a searate incident, about 300 Maoists, in the state of Chhattisgarh, attacked and killed twenty-four policemen.
 Indonesia: Dukono volcano on the island of Halmahera uderwent an explosive eruption with lava flows.
 Africa: South Africa: A truck collided with a bus that then burst into flames just north of the capital, Pretoria, killing at least nineteen children and the bus driver.
+Somalia: A roadside bomb in a town in the semi-autonomous state of Puntland killed eight and injured three soldiers.
 North America: US: Gusty storms, flooding downpours, hail and severe thunderstorms pounded the Southeast, as powerful rip currents eroded Florida beaches.
 Thousands of homes were evacuated as more than one hundred wildfires spread across Florida consuming homes, businesses and land.
 The town of Amherst and parts of Niagara County, New York, were under a state of emergency as record rainfall and swollen rivers triggered widespread flooding.
 Massive wall clouds produced severe weather in Oklahoma, triggering supercells that produced tornadoes, funnels, and large hail along its path.
 Buildings, homes and vehicles were damaged or destroyed.
 Central America: Costa Rica: Poás volcano underwent an eruption with occasional ejections of water from the acid crater lake.
 South America: Venezuela: Tens of thousands dressed in white marched in silence to honor the twenty protesters killed in three weeks of protests against the government of the current president.
+Chile: A 6.9 magnitude earthquake struck west of Valparaiso (04-24; 21:38) after a number of smaller quakes (on 04-23).
 Pacific: South: Bagana volcano on Bougainville Island, Papua New Guinea, underwent an explosive eruption.
 Langila volcano on the island of New Britain, Papua New Guinea, also underwent an explosive eruption.
 Solar Activity: The coronal mass ejection days ago surprised forecasters when it hit Earth (they assumed it would miss), triggering bright auroras that could be seen as far south as Michigan, Minnesota, and Washington.

 26th - New Moon (12h 16m) HIGH